20 of the best classic books to read in your lifetime [my must-read list]

 9. Jane Eyre by Charlotte Brontë

 Why should you read Jane Eyre?
-Because it’s one of the best classic books of the gothic era and much more readable than you might think.
+It’s one of the best classic books of the gothic era and much more readable than you might think.

 In this timeless classic, Jane Eyre is a seemingly plain and simple girl who actually wouldn’t be too out of place if dropped into today’s world.